mohamedawnallah/Jobs-Aggregator-Analyzer/README.md

 - Documenting our project along the way.

 # 🎯 End-Goals (User-Stories)
-- As a BI/frontend user, I want to get the latest data jobs based on my given inputs(e.g: job_title) and the available search filters from the available APIs so that I keep aware of available jobs in my area.
+- As a BI/frontend user, I want to get the latest jobs based on my given inputs(e.g: job_title) and the available search filters from the available APIs so that I keep aware of available jobs in my area.
-- As a BI/Data-Science/frontend user, I want to get the most in-demand job skills/degree required for my given job title and the available search filters from the available APIs so that I keep my data skills up-to-date and always in-demand.
+- As a BI/Data-Science/frontend user, I want to get the most in-demand job skills/degree required for my given job title and the available search filters from the available APIs so that I keep my job skills up-to-date and always in-demand.
 - As a BI/Frontend user, I want to see good documented APIs and hosted somewhere(e.g: our frontend website, github, ...etc) so that I can make most use of the available functionalities provided by the APIs also use it properly.
 - As a(an) User/Employer/Company, I want to see interactive visualizations regards data job skills on a frindly, user-experienced, fast connection website so that I'm aware about current market research in data area also if employer/company I could hire the most in-demand skills so there are no shortage of talents who have these skills.
 - As a User, I want to see interactive visualizations regards  data jobs which are in-demand so that I keep on top of the market and keep up-to-date to the market demand.